 e.g., [7, 17]).
 These interactions are attractive as they can utilize a space many times larger than a device's physical boundaries, allowing for more comfortable and potentially richer interactions.
 However, in-air gestures are typically treated as a separate input modality, rather than integrated with existing touch-based techniques.
-Further, in-air gestures suffer from the challenge of segmentation: little literature has discussed how to systematically separate intention al gestures from accidental finger movements.
-Figure 1.
+Further, in-air gestures suffer from the challenge of segmentation: little literature has discussed how to systematically separate intentional gestures from accidental finger movements.
+Entructure Reference Reference Figure 1.
 We propose that touch and in-air gestures be inter woven to create fluid and expressive interactions.
-H5.2 [Information interfaces and presentation]: User Inter- In this paper, we reconsider touch and in-air gestures beyond their individual domains.
+In this paper, we reconsider touch and in-air gestures beyond their individual domains.
 We propose a synthesis of these two input modalities, achieving interaction richness and robustness that neither can provide alone.
 Indeed, we found in-air and touch inputs to be highly complementary: touch is used to designate targets and segment in-air gestures, while in-air gestures add expressivity and modality to touch events.
 This Air+Touch modality outlines a class of interactions that enable fluid use of a device's screen and the space above it.
 To explore this possibility, we start with a focus on the scenario of single-finger interaction, where a person uses his or her thumb or index finger to gesture in the air and also touch the screen.
-Through an observational study, we de UIST 2014 Chen et.al. from CMU Air-Touch Weaving Touch and In-A Interaction On and Above Problem definition: Design in-air gestures for mobile interaction Solution?
+Through an observational study we de- UIST 2014 Chen et.al. from CMU Air-Touch Weaving Touch and In-A Weaving Touch and In-A Interaction On and Above Air+Touch: Interweaving Touch & In-Air Gestures Problem definition: Design in-air gestures for mobile interaction Solution?
 What if we don't have built-in sensors to sense above screen gestures? -Using existing tools to simulate the technology in the future

-Problem definition: Design in-air gestures for mobile interaction

-Depth camera Back-plane chassis Smart phone
+Air+Touch: Interweaving Touch & In-Air Gestures Problem definition: Design in-air gestures for mobile interaction Depth camera Back-plane chassis Smart phone Solution:

-Solution:

-Interaction Design: Where to start to design in-air gestures?
+Air + Touch: Interweaving Touch & In-Air Gestures Interaction Design: Where to start to design in-air gestures?
 User study/observation ;) Participants: 12 (5 female, 7 male, ages 24-36) Task: to perform a set of common tasks on a smartphone (e.g., compose a text message, navigate on a map).
-Data analysis: Video coding -> Distill a set of features that could translate into gestural input, while avoiding collisions Interaction Design: Where to start to design in-air gestures?
-Some of the insights:
+Data analysis: Video coding -> Distill a set of features that could translate into gestural input, while avoiding collisions Air + Touch: Interweaving Touch & In-Air Gestures Interaction Design: Where to start to design in-air gestures?